reTHINK-project/testbeds/docs/platformInstallationGuide.md

 ####Configuration and tests of the CSP
 Configuration of the Messaging node:
-Domain Registry and Catalogue have to be accessed by the messaging node.
+Domain Registry have to be accessed by the messaging node.
+Catalogue is only refered by its URL.

 ###Support Services